 Sleep Regulation: Dopamine is involved in the regulation of sleep and wakefulness.
 Disturbances in dopamine levels can affect sleep patterns.

-Dopamine’s Impact on Behavior and Mood
+Dopamine’s Impact on Behaviour and Mood

-Recognizing Dopamine Deficiency
+Recognising Dopamine Deficiency

 Symptoms of Dopamine Deficiency

-Common symptoms of dopamine deficiency may include
+Common symptoms of dopamine deficiency may include:

-5. Fatigue and Lack of Energy: The neurotransmitter plays a role in motivation and arousal, and a shortage can result in reduced stamina, making it challenging to initiate and sustain activities.
+Fatigue and Lack of Energy: The neurotransmitter plays a role in motivation and arousal, and a shortage can result in reduced stamina, making it challenging to initiate and sustain activities.

-6. Changes in Weight: Dopamine helps regulate appetite and metabolism.
+Changes in Weight: Dopamine helps regulate appetite and metabolism.
 A deficiency may lead to changes in weight, with some individuals experiencing weight gain due to increased cravings for dopamine-boosting foods, while others may lose weight due to a reduced interest in eating.

 Causes of Dopamine Deficiency